-My three favorite ways to use color theory and Adobe color wheel for my food photography & styling.
-How I use colors to build my Instagram grid and portfolio.
-How I use Adobe Color CC to analyze some images and gather inspiration for my photography.
+My three favorite ways to use food photography color theory with Adobe color wheel to build Instagram grid and portfolio with Adobe Color CC by analyzing some images and gather inspiration for my food photography & food styling.

 If there’s one thing I’m obsessed with, then it’s COLOR.
 I can assure you that.
 Every time I plan or shoot some new images, then one of the first things I think of is color palette.
 How exactly I use color theory in my food photography?!

 How use food photography color theory?